dwu006/gest/README.md

 Thanks to BitRobot for sponsoring this project and Cal Hacks 12.0 for hosting an amazing event!

 This project builds on work from the robotics community, particularly:
-- HuggingFace for the lerobot framework and Small VLA model
+- HuggingFace for the lerobot framework and SmolVLA model
 - Google for MediaPipe hand tracking
 - Intel for the RealSense SDK